MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

   - Use the search bar to look for specific timeline events.
 - Filter events from a specific date
   - Select the calendar icon in the upper left of the table to display events in the past day, week, 30 days, or custom range.
 By default, the machine timeline is set to display the events from the past 30 days.
   - Use the timeline to jump to a specific moment in time by highlighting the section.
-The arrows on the timelime pinpoint automated investigations
+The arrows on the timeline pinpoint automated investigations
 - Export detailed machine timeline events
-  - You can choose to export the machine timeline for the current date or a specified date range up to seven days.
+  - Export the machine timeline for the current date or a specified date range up to seven days.

+Along with event time and users, one of the main categories on the timeline is "Details".
+They describe what happened in the events.
+The list of possible details are:

+- Contained by Application Guard
+- Active threat detected - when the detection happened, the threat was executing (i.e. it was running)
+- Remediation unsuccessful - remediation was invoked but failed
+- Remediation successful - the threat was stopped and cleaned up
+- Warning bypassed by user - SmartScreen warning appeared but the user dismissed it
+- Suspicious script detected
+- Alert category (e.g. lateral movement)- if the event is correlated to an alert, the tag will show the alert category

 You can also use the [Artifact timeline](investigate-alerts-windows-defender-advanced-threat-protection.md#artifact-timeline) feature to see the correlation between alerts and events on a specific machine.